-Successful completion of the Teaching and Training program of study will fulfill requirements of the Public Service Endorsement.
-Revised - July 2020
+Successful completion of the Teaching and Training program of study will fulfill requirements of the Public Service endorsement.
+Revised - August 2022

-PRINCIPLES OF EDUCATION PRINCIPLES OF EDUCATION AND TRAINING is designed to AND TRAINING introduce learners to the various careers available within education and Grade Placement: 9-12 training career cluster.
+DDINGIDLES OF EDUCATION DDINCIDLES OF EDUCATION AND TRAINING !- 1 PRINCIPLES OF EDUCATION PRINCIPLES OF EDUCATION AND TRAINING is designed to introduce learners to the various careers available within education and AND TRAINING Grade Placement: 9-12 training career cluster.
 Students will gain an understanding of the basic Course #: 17934 Level: I knowledge and skills essential to careers within the education and training Prerequisite: none career cluster.
 Students will develop a graduation plan that leads to a Credit: 1 unit specific career choice in the student's interest area.
-HUMAN GROWTH AND DEVELOPMENT HUMAN GROWTH AND DEVELOPMENT is an examination of Grade placement: 10-12 human development across the lifespan with emphasis upon research, Course #: 0768 Level: I theoretical perspectives, and common physical, cognitive, emotional, and Prerequisite: none social developmental milestones.
+THE STATE OF THE S HUMAN GROWTH AND DEVELOPMENT HUMAN GROWTH AND DEVELOPMENT is an examination of Grade placement: 10-12 human development across the lifespan with emphasis upon research, Course #: 0768 Level: I theoretical perspectives, and common physical, cognitive, emotional, and Prerequisite: none social developmental milestones.
 The course covers material that is Credit: 1unit generally taught in a postsecondary, one-semester introductory course in developmental psychology or human development.
+CHILD DEVELOPMENT CHILD DEVELOPMENT addresses knowledge and skills related to Grade Placement: 10-12 child growth and development from prenatal through school-age children.
+Course #: 17950 Level: I Students will have child development knowledge that can be used to Prerequisite: none promote the well-being and healthy development of children and to Credit: 1 unit investigate careers related to the care and education of children.
 INSTRUCTIONAL PRACTICES (READY, SET, INSTRUCTIONAL PRACTICES is a field-based internship that TEACH I) provides students with background knowledge of child and adolescent Grade Placement: 11-12 development as well as principles of effective teaching practices.
 Students Course #: 0935 Level: I will work under the joint direction and supervision of a teacher who has Prerequisite: application expertise in the areas of child development and educational methodology Credit: 2 units and an exemplary educator who is working in an instructional role in an Fee required elementary/ middle/ high school setting.
-Students will learn to plan and direct individualized instruction and group activities, prepare instructional materials, develop materials for educational environments, assist with record keeping, and complete other responsibilities of teachers.
+Students will learn to plan and 1 direct individualized instruction and group activities, prepare instructional materials, develop materials for educational environments, assist with record keeping, and complete other responsibilities of teachers.
 It is the student's responsibility to provide his or her own transportation to and from the job-training site.
 PRACTICUM IN EDUCATION PRACTICUM IN EDUCATION AND TRAINING is a capstone AND TRAINING (READY, SET, TEACH II) experience for students participating in a coherent sequence of courses in Grade Placement: 12 education and training.
-Practicum experiences are designed to give Course #: 0936 Level: I students supervised, off campus, practical application appropriate to the Prerequisite: Instructional Practices, application level and nature of skills acquired in their chosen sequence.
-It is the Credit: 2 units student's responsibility to provide his or her own transportation to and Fee required from the job-training site.
+Practicum experiences are designed to give Course #: 0936 Level: I students supervised, off campus, practical application appropriate to the Prerequisite: Instructional Practices, application Credit: 2 units Fee required Prerequisite: Instructional Practices, application Credit: 2 units level and nature of skills acquired in their chosen sequence.
+It is the student's responsibility to provide his or her own transportation to and from the job-training site.